lsns

 -t, --type type

-types are mnt, net, ipc, user, pid, uts and cgroup.
-This option
+are mnt, net, ipc, user, pid, uts, cgroup and time.
+This option may

 -u, --notruncate